The Singleton

 "And the other thing."

 *Logged.
 Shared Cache Leak.
 Event index zero one.
-I am watching for a second occurrence.
-I will not mention it again unless it recurs.
-Is that acceptable.*
+Watching for a second occurrence.
+I will not raise it again unless it recurs.*

 Jeff turned out the homelab light.
 The Santa Ana winds pressed sage through the garage door seal.
-He went upstairs and lay down next to Maya and did not sleep.
+He went upstairs and did not sleep.

 At nine-thirty the next morning he was in the same conference room.
 At nine forty-seven twenty-two he was not.